1983

 augmented by session players including drummer Andy Duncan.
 From this first session with Hardiman come several tracks including ‘Big New Beginning and ‘Prospect Street’

 ‘Big New Beginning’ is released as a single.
 It fails to chart.
-The band embark on a UK tour as support to China Crisis.
-Lindsay, Ryce and Harper are joined by Keith Burns (drums) and Raymond Docherty (bass) for the tour Recording resumes with Paul Hardiman again producing.
+The band embarked on a UK tour as support to China Crisis.
+Lindsay, Ryce, and Harper are joined by Keith Burns (drums) and Raymond Docherty (bass) for the tour Recording resumes with Paul Hardiman again producing.
 Ryce and Harper are not involved in this session, which sees Lindsay joined in the studio by Raymond Docherty and Andy Duncan.
 The song ‘Reverend Killer’, later to be used as a B-side, is recorded during this session.

 ‘Prospect Street’ is released as a single.
-It reaches number 166 on the UK charts Paul Hardiman is replaced as producer by Glyn Johns.
+It reached number 166 on the UK charts Paul Hardiman is replaced as producer by Glyn Johns.
 Lindsay is the sole band member to play in the first recording session with Johns, which yields the track ‘Another People’s Palace’ Session players featuring in this session include: Paul Wickens (keyboards), Andy Fairweather-Low (bass), Tim Renwick (guitar), and Jodi Linscott (percussion).

 1986

-Recording IS postponed for a time whilst the band – Lindsay, Ryce and Harper with Burns and Docherty g0 on tour as support to Lloyd Cole and the Commotions.
+Recording IS postponed for a time whilst the band – Lindsay, Ryce, and Harper with Burns and Docherty g0 on tour as support to Lloyd Cole and the Commotions.

 Ryce and Harper leave the band.
 Guitarist Brian McFie is recruited as a session player.
 Steven Lindsay is now the sole permanent member of the band.